mmamaev/timeboard/doc/source/about.rst

 About timeboard
 ***************

-:py:mod:`timeboard` performs calendar calculations over schedules of work periods.
-A standard business day calendar is a common example of such schedule.
+:py:mod:`timeboard` creates schedules of work periods and performs calendar calculations over them.
+You can build standard business day calendars as well as a variety of other schedules, simple or complex.

 Examples of problems solved by :py:mod:`timeboard`: